 - Husky International Electronics v.
 Ritz, in which the Supreme Court held, 7-1, that the “actual fraud” bar to discharge under Section 523(a)(2)(A) of the Bankruptcy Code does not require a false representation;

 - Town of Chester v.
 Laroe, in which the Supreme Court considered whether intervenors as of right must independently demonstrate Article III standing.
 Ms. Kennedy represented Laroe, who argued that intervenors need standing only if they raise new claims or seek different relief from that sought by an existing party.
-The Court remanded the case for the Second Circuit to apply Laroe’s test;
+The Court remanded the case for the Second Circuit to apply Laroe’s test; and

 Before joining Skadden, Ms. Kennedy was senior counsel at the U.S. Chamber Litigation Center and previously was an associate in the appellate practice at another global law firm.
 She clerked for Justice Samuel A. Alito of the U.S. Supreme Court and Chief Judge Alice M. Batchelder of the U.S. Court of Appeals for the Sixth Circuit.